-With more than 1000 films spanning criminal investigation, legal studies, criminology, and the justice system, this collection covers topics such as forensic science, homeland security, police training, the criminal mind, cybercrime, and more.
+With more than 1000 films from FILMS ON DEMAND spanning criminal investigation, legal studies, criminology, and the justice system, this collection covers topics such as forensic science, homeland security, police training, the criminal mind, cybercrime, and more.

 Comprehensive coverage of topics related to Criminology, Criminal Justice, Corrections and Prisons, Criminal Investigation, Forensic Sciences & Investigation, Substance Abuse & Addiction, and Probation & Parole with full-text content from the most important sources in the discipline.